-Summary of steps taken by the student/parent to resolve the matter: Please indicate whether you are requesting an oral submission or would prefer only to submit written locuments: Oral Submission Please indicate whether the person making the appeal requires any special accommodation in order to proceed with the appeal (ie. Interpretation services): Submitted on the day of, 20 Signature of Person Making the Appeal
+Summary of steps taken by the student/parent/caregiver to resolve the matter: duffinary of steps taken by the student/parent/caregiver to resolve the matter.
+Please indicate whether you are requesting an oral submission or would prefer only to submit written documents: Oral Submission Please indicate whether the person making the appeal requires any special accommodation in order to proceed with the appeal (ie. Interpretation services): Submitted on the day of, 20 Signature of Person Making the Appeal

-A bylaw to provide that the Board of Education shall indemnify a trustee, an officer or an employee of the Board against a claim for damages arising out of the performance of that person's duties; and for an inquiry or proceeding involving the administration and conduct of the business of the school district; and will pay legal costs incurred in a court proceeding arising out of the claim or the legal costs arising from such inquiries or proceedings.
+A bylaw to provide that the Board of Education of School District No. 69 (Qualicum) shall indemnify a trustee, an officer or an employee of the Board against a claim for damages arising out of the performance of that person's duties; and for an inquiry or proceeding involving the administration and conduct of the business of the school district; and will pay legal costs incurred in a court proceeding arising out of the claim or the legal costs arising from such inquiries or proceedings.

 WHEREAS the School Act R.S.B.C.
 1996 c.
-412 provides that the Board of Education may by bylaw provide that the Board will indemnify a trustee, an officer, or an employee of the Board against a claim for damages against a trustee, officer, or employee of the Board arising out of performance of that person's duties and, in addition, pay legal costs incurred in proceeding arising out of the claim;
+412 provides that the Board may by bylaw provide that the Board will indemnify a trustee, an officer, or an employee of the Board against a claim for damages against a trustee, officer, or employee of the Board arising out of performance of that person's duties and, in addition, pay legal costs incurred in proceeding arising out of the claim;

 AND WHEREAS the School Act R.S.B.C.
 1996 c.
-412 also provides that the Board may by bylaw indemnify a trustee, an officer, or an employee of the Board where an inquiry under Part 2 of the Public Inquiry Act or other proceeding involves the administration and conduct of business of the School District, and also pay legal costs incurred in a proceeding arising out of the inquiry or other proceeding;
+412 also provides that the Board may by bylaw indemnify a trustee, an officer, or an employee of the Board where an inquiry under Part 2 of the Public Inquiry Act or other proceeding involves the administration and conduct of business of the Qualicum School District, and also pay legal costs incurred in a proceeding arising out of the inquiry or other proceeding;